Horn Repertoire Week 3: Introducing the Natural Horn

 In my own playing on natural horn I typically use a “compromise” mouthpiece.
 If you are interested in more on the topic, the following article has some useful information:

-Next week we will begin our look at the horn in the Baroque period.
+Next week we will begin our look at the horn as it was in the Baroque period.
 The class sessions as they go forward also involve listening to portions of works together, and looking at the music.
 How readers following along solely over the Internet manage this element of the course is up to you, but much of the music we will study is standard repertoire that may be found on YouTube and many other places.

 Continue to Week 4 of repertoire course